-Use output_schema when you want TinyFish to validate the final run result against a constrained JSON Schema subset.
+Use output_schema when you want TinyFish to return the final run result in a predictable JSON shape.

 Example